vectorsigma/opstalk-materials/kickstart/README.md

 ## Booting up the bootstrap node for the first time

-1. Plug in your thumb drive
+1. Plug in your thumb drives
-2. Boot your system off of it (varies by manufacturer which magic key, either F1, F2, Del or F12)
+2. Boot your system off of the first one (varies by manufacturer which magic key, either F1, F2, Del or F12)
 3. At the GRUB screen, you'll need to edit your boot options:
-  1. Add a ks=hd:0:/c7-x86_64-ks.cfg
+  1. Add a `ks=hd:sdb3:/c7-x86_64-ks.cfg`
+  2. Which device you use here depends entirely on the way your system detects them during boot.
+  3. You may want to boot up without any options just once, and then: `ls -l /dev/disk/by-label` to see what's where.
 4. Let the system install everything.
 5. Reboot
 6. Accept the local minion's salt key: `salt-key -A`